teleyinex/teleyinex.github.com/blog/_posts/2015-07-01-the-art-of-graceful-reloading.md

 To achieve this situation all you have to do is use 3 different FIFOs in uWSGI.
 Why?
 Because uWSGI can have as many master FIFOs as you want allowing you to pause zerg servers and move between them.
-This feature allows us to keep a binary copy of previously deployed code on the server, that you can pause/unpause and use it when something goes wrong.
+This feature allows us to keep a binary copy of previously deployed code on the server, that you can pause/resume and use it when something goes wrong.

 This is really fast.
-The only issue is that you'll need more memory on your server, but I think it's workthy as you'll be able to rollback a deployment with just two commands (we'll see that in a moment).
+The only issue is that you'll need more memory on your server, but I think it's worthy as you'll be able to rollback a deployment with just two commands (we'll see that in a moment).

 ### Configuring the 3 FIFOs